panoply/syncify/readme.md

 ### Example

 CLI usage aims to be as simple as possible.
-A typical project will be targeting a single Shopify theme but you can target multiple themes and stores.
-When targeting multiple stores/themes you can pass the store name as a flag followed by comma separated list of theme targets.
-See below examples:
+A typical project will be targeting a single Shopify theme but you can target multiple themes and stores in seamless and productive manner.
+When targeting multiple stores or themes the CLI employs a flag based naming approach.

 **Watching 1 store and 1 theme**